GioF71/tidal-connect/README.md

 PARAM|DESCRIPTION
 :---|:---
--n|Sound card name (e.g. DAC), used if card index is not specified -i|Sound card index.
-Not recommended.
-If not specified and also card name isn't, it defaults to `-1` -f|Friendly name, defaults to `TIDAL connect`
+-n|Sound card name (e.g. DAC), if not specified and also card index isn't, `sysdefault` is used.
+-i|Sound card index, not recommended: if not specified and also card name isn't, `sysdefault` is used.
+-f|Friendly name, defaults to `TIDAL connect`
 -m|Model name, defaults to `Audio Streamer`
 -c|MQA Codec, defaults to `false`